carolineireri/ip_wk3/README.md

 ## Contributing changes

 To contribute to changes, feel free to fork this project on github and clone it to your local repository.
-Use this link https://github.com/carolineireri/ip_wk3
+Use this link https://github.com/carolineireri/ip_wk3.
+Use the index.html file for the main page.

 ## Support and Contact details